ShawnDominguezDEV/homepage/README.md

 ![linkedinpic](https://user-images.githubusercontent.com/43920487/46579264-8ca97b80-c9d3-11e8-9960-f32e771fe62d.jpg)

 Born and raised in Rockport Texas and currently living in San Marcos Texas.
 I am a Computer Information Systems major at Texas State University with an anticipated graduation date of December 2019.
-I am thoroughly interested in database management and implementation, as well as software and web development.
-Through my courses at Texas State I have a fundamental understanding of SQL database management, C# object oriented programming, and system analysis.
-Apart from that I am currently teaching myself Python programming through an outside web resource.
+I am thoroughly interested in database management and implementation, as well as software and application development.
+Through my courses at Texas State I have a fundamental understanding of SQL database management, object oriented programming, and system analysis.
+Apart from my studies at the university, I am currently teaching myself Python programming through an outside web resource.

+In my spare time, I enjoy spending time in the fresh air whether at a local park or live music event.
+My music interests vary widely from classic rock to hip-hop/rap.
+I also have a cat, Ruca, who is about 2 years old that I enjoy my nights at home with.

 If you would like to get in contact regarding collaborative projects or any opportunities feel free to navigate to [my LinkedIn profile](https://www.linkedin.com/in/shawndominguez/) and request a connection!
 Apart from that you can feel free to <a href="mailto:shawndiego15@gmail.com">send me an email</a> with any questions, concerns, or inquiries.